SeisComP/seiscomp/doc/base/introduction.rst

 Software Design
 ===============

-The guidelines for the design of SeisComP are:
+The guidelines for the design of |scname| are:

 * Implementation of critical functions as standalone modules to guarantee the independence from other functions (e.g. picker, magnitude calculation,